 Training colleagues to use a new HR technology can be daunting and there is a lot of pressure to get it right.
-If users feel frustrated and uncertain while using a new tool, such as a workforce intelligence (WFI) solution, they may return to the old methods of figuring out their HR data despite how antiquated or cumbersome they are.
+If users feel frustrated and uncertain while using a new tool, such as a people strategy platform, they may return to the old methods of figuring out their HR data despite how antiquated or cumbersome they are.

-When I led the training during the roll out of the Visier Workforce Intelligence solution to City of Edmonton employees, I wanted to ensure that every lesson I prepared would make mastering the self-service analytics solution easy and uncomplicated.
-I knew the topic — workforce analytics — was new and somewhat intimidating to many of the people I would be training, yet had the ability to provide them with incredible value.
+When I led the training during the roll out of Visier People to City of Edmonton employees, I wanted to ensure that every lesson I prepared would make mastering the self-service analytics solution easy and uncomplicated.
+I knew the topic — people analytics — was new and somewhat intimidating to many of the people I would be training, yet had the ability to provide them with incredible value.
 Planning and communication were key to success.

 1. Be a learner first